cyamahat/three-gpu-pathtracer-examples/README.md

 This GitHub repository demonstrates *three-gpu-pathtracer*'s ability to simulate realistic PBR for optical parts.
 The demonstration focuses on three standard optical prisms: the **Dove prism**, the **right-angle prism**, and the **Amici roof prism**.
 When combined, these prisms form the core optical system of a **panoramic telescope** (or 𝕽𝖚𝖓𝖉𝖇𝖑𝖎𝖈𝖐𝖋𝖊𝖗𝖓𝖗𝖔𝖍𝖗 in German).

-## Examples: PBR with Optical Prisms
+## Examples: PBR with Optical Prisms and Mirrors

 [Dove Prism](https://cyamahat.github.io/three-gpu-pathtracer-optics/examples/bundle/index.html#Dove%20Prism)